Hookup culture: Relationships

 Hooking up generally refers to having sex; however, many others indicated that when they say hooking up they are referring to something less than intercourse.
 In a hookup culture, young people often have little experience with dating and developing romantic relationships.
 Hooking up is means for experiencing casual sexual encounters, but it is also a means for beginning relationships.
-Students often feel that hookups are the only option and that their peers do not date, which becomes a self-fulfilling prophecy as fewer students date because they believe their classmates do not believe in dating.
+Students often feel that hookups are the only option and that their peers do not date.
+This becomes a self-fulfilling prophecy as fewer students date because they believe their classmates do not believe in dating.
 Freitas' study has found that students on these campuses generally feel that the decision about whether or not to be in a relationship is out of their control and that "hookup culture dictated for them that there would be no dating and that they simply had to endure this reality."

 Kimmel believes that while sexual promiscuity once existed on college campuses alongside more traditional forms of dating, hooking up is now "the alpha and omega of young adult romance."
 Wade, on the other hand, says that college students are merely engaging in a different form of courtship that often results in monogamous relationships.
 This view is echoed by Armstrong, Hamilton and England, who state that college students have not abandoned dating.
 Some students claim that hookups fit their busy personal and professional schedules better than traditional dating does and is thus liberating.
 Freitas counters that living in the hookup culture is not at all liberating if what students want is to actually go on dates.

 Freitas has opined that a "hookup is a sexual act that thwarts meaning, purpose, and relationship."
 However, most students do want to be in a romantic relationship.
 One study has found that 63% of college-aged men and 83% of college-aged women would prefer a traditional romantic relationship at their current stage in life to casual sex.
 Additionally, 95% of women and 77% of men say they prefer dating to hooking up.
 "Without exception," sex counselor Ian Kerner says, "[students] discuss a long-term monogamous relationship as their desired end goal."
 While more than half of students of both genders say they would like a hookup to develop into a romantic relationship, only 6.5% (4.4% of men and 8.2% of women) expect that one will.
 51% of women, and 42% of men, have tried discussing the possibility of beginning a romantic relationship with a hookup partner.